By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The prize does not always go to the fastest, the best, or the brightest.

-Recently there has been some pressure on the college system, especially the community colleges, to account of the fact that a large number of students who start college do not finish and of those that do frequently takes far longer than the recommended number of years to finish up that degree.
+Recently there has been some pressure on the college system, especially the community colleges, to account for the large number of students who start college but do not finish and of those that do frequently take far longer than the recommended number of years to finish up that degree.

 This pressure makes sense when we think of what it takes to run an institution of higher learning.
 The public resents subsidizing students who want to keep going to school and yet never finish and start working.
 The objective of the community college among other things is to help people learn skills that will lead to employment so students who just keep on going but never graduate seems like an abuse of the system.